ploigos-automated-governance/1-demo/README.md

   * Enter the username and password from above
   * `cd ..`

-9. Fork the gitops repo for the demo application
+9. Fork the gitops repository for the demo application
 * Continue using the Gitea UI.
 Use the same URL / username / password from the previous step.
 * Navigate to the dashboard view (select "Dashboard" from the top menu).
 * Create a new repository for the demo app's gitops repo in the "platform" organization